ivaoaero/OAuth-samples/README.md

 Any 3-rd party tools supporting OAuth login should work out of the box.

-If you have any issues or notice something unexpected happening on our end, please email us at devops[at]ivao.aero & wdm[at]ivao.aero.
+If you have any issues or notice something unexpected happening on our end, please email us at [web@ivao.aero](mailto:web@ivao.aero).

 ### Disclaimer
 As much as we would like to help each and every one of you, please understand that we currently don't have the manpower to support all technical issues you migth encounter.